172226325/falcon-aid-plugin/README.md

 # FalconAidPlugin

-FalconAidPlugin is a plugin for the summer camp of falcon team
+FalconAidPlugin is a plugin for ...

 ## Installation